hedjour/med_to_csv/README.rst

 About The Project
 -----------------

-This program parses MedAssociates data files and transforms them into tidy csv files, containing the information needed and given by each user
+This program parses MedAssociates data files and transforms them into tidy csv files, containing the information selected by the user

 .. raw:: html